-For $70, you can get the Blue Nessie.
+For $70, at the entry-level, you can get the Blue Nessie.
 Inside the Nessie, there’s a miniature audio engineer, who tunes your audio in real-time.
 This beast has a built-in pop filter and internal shockmount.
 The Nessie will deliver professionally finished sound, without the need for additional mixing or editing.

 When combined with the Logitech webcam, you’ll have the equipment you need to produce professional quality videos for almost any purpose.

 To put your viewers at ease and also tackle the challenge of getting the Logitech webcam up to eye level, consider the Manfrotto MKC3-H01.

 Both the Logitech webcam’s we recommend come with tripod mounts built-in.
 You can connect the webcam quickly and securely to the top of the tripod.

 Of course, if you don’t want to get the tripod, you can hang your webcam on a flower vase or a bookshelf.
 It’s not nearly as stable, but it does the trick.

 Don’t think a webcam, a tripod, and a USB microphone make a difference?
 Check out this video where I show exact side-by-side examples of the difference these small gadgets make in your video production.
 You’ll see me go from business professional to zombie town (using your computer’s built-in webcam) and back again all in the span of 2:00 minutes.